-Running in a rainy gloomy day on a 62 degree Fahrenheit weather, junior Santos Roquel was trying his hardest to qualify for the Boston Marathon on October 9, 2016.
-He has been dreaming of completing this dream since he was eight years old and with the help of the Beaverton Becky Fit coach he was able to run on the Portland marathon that would let him qualify for the Boston marathon if he completed the requested requirements.
+Running on a rainy gloomy day in 62 degree Fahrenheit weather, junior Santos Roquel was trying to qualify for the Boston Marathon on October 9, 2016.
+He has been dreaming of completing this dream since he was eight years old and with the help of the Beaverton Becky Fit coach he was able to run on the Portland Marathon that would let him qualify for the Boston Marathon if he completed the requirements.

 Unfortunately, Roquel got a cramp six miles before he finished the marathon causing him to take longer than expected, but he is still unsure why the cramp started.
 “Maybe I just didn’t warm up enough or the unexpected weather threw me off,” said Roquel.

 With seven months of training four times a week, he was able to finish in 247th place out of 14,000 people.